 Though strong and quick, Hisamori was easily repulsed and defeated.
 The priest told Hisamori, “When you meet an opponent, at that moment, life and death are decided.
 That is called military strategy.”
-The priest then snapped Hisamori's long bokuto in two making a short sword, and taught Hisamori techniques of kogusoku and instructed him how to use them in grappling and close combat.
-After which a sudden gush of wind and lighting came and the priest disappeared.
+The priest then snapped Hisamori's long bokuto in two making a short sword, and taught Hisamori techniques of kogusoku and instructed him in how to use them in grappling and close combat.
+After which a sudden gush of wind and lightning came, and the priest disappeared.

 Tatsumi-ryū was a martial art founded around 1520 by Tatsumi Sankyo.
 Training from a very early age and winning many matches and never being defeated Tatsumi became disenchanted with technical proficiency.
-He didnt look with favor at winning in combat.
+He did not look with favor at winning in combat.
 With that, he secluded himself in the mountains to the deity Tsumayama Daimyojin.
-There he performed intense spiritual training, shugyo 修行.
-It's said he achieved supernatural abilites and forumulated the large Tatsumi-ryu curriculum.
+There he performed intense spiritual training, shugyō 修行.
+It's said he achieved supernatural abilities and formulated the large Tatsumi-ryū curriculum.

-Then we have Sekiguchi ryu founded around 1570 by Sekiguchi Jushin.
-Another very dedicated martial artist that went out on shugyo into the mountains and came back with a completely new system, you guessed it, Sekiguchi Ryu.
+Sekiguchi ryū founded around 1570 by Sekiguchi Jushin.
+Another very dedicated martial artist that went out on shugyō into the mountains and came back with an entirely new system, you guessed it, Sekiguchi Ryu.

 Finally, we have Shindō Munen Ryu.

-Founded around 1730 by Fukui Hyoemon a Shin Shinkage Ichiden Ryu trained swordsman.
-We find yet another bushi unsatisfied and wandering around taking part in duels and shugyo.
+It was founded around 1730 by Fukui Hyoemon a Shin Shinkage Ichiden Ryu trained swordsman.
+We find yet another bushi unsatisfied and wandering around taking part in duels and shugyō.
 He traveled around Japan and honed his skills finally settling at a small shrine in the Inazuma mountains northwest of Edo.
-There he mediated and trained in isolation for 50 days reaching enlightenment and creating the large sword syllabus of Shindō Munen Ryū.
+There he meditated and trained in isolation for 50 days reaching enlightenment and creating the large sword syllabus of Shindō Munen Ryū.
 This spawned many different schools of Shindo Munen-ryu around Japan.

 Edo Period Franchise; The Original McDonalds

-Unless you believe in ghosts and spirits then its hard to imagine someone receiving a scroll or information from such a spirit.
+Unless you believe in ghosts and spirits then it's hard to imagine someone receiving a scroll or information from such a spirit.
 So how did these schools come about?
 My views on this are pragmatic.
-When one has training in a martial arts and reaches a good understanding and foundation it is not that hard to begin to create a system.
-It is hard but not impossible to come up with a large syllabus of techniques.
+When one has training in martial arts and reaches a good understanding and foundation, it is not that hard to begin to create a system.
+It is hard but not impossible to come up with a broad syllabus of techniques using intuition that has been gathered from proper training.
 More than likely it was a refinement while working with another person.
 Maybe not as romantic but certainly as interesting.
 I find it impossible that all these systems sprang out of thin air.

-It would do us good to see the creator myths as they are and nothing more.
-Enjoy the martial art and don't hold up the origins as the ultimate truth or use it as some marketing ploy to notch your system above someone else's.
+It would do us well to see the creator myths as they are and nothing more.
+Enjoy the martial art or koryū and don't hold up the origins as the ultimate truth or use it as some marketing ploy to notch your system above someone else's.